 Under abrupt stress conditions, yeast cells resort to large genome rearrangements, such as selective chromosome duplications, that confer them a transient adaptive advantage (Yona et al., 2012).
-Aneuploidy is also commonly found in cancer cells, and is thought to enhance tumourgenesis by causing an increase in the levels of cancer-promoting genes in the cells (Gordon, Resio, & Pellman, 2012), or by causing further genetic karyotipic instability (Nicholson & Duesberg, 2009).
+Aneuploidy is also commonly found in cancer cells, and is thought to enhance tumourgenesis by causing an increase in the levels of cancer-promoting genes in the cells (Gordon, Resio, & Pellman, 2012), or by causing further genetic karyotypic instability (Nicholson & Duesberg, 2009).
 Studies have shown that aneuploidy can diminish the negative effects of environmental stress conditions on cell growth rate, suggesting an increased adaptability of aneuploid yeast cells relative to euploid cells (Pavelka et al., 2010).

 Atavism hypothesis of cancer